sangtvo/EDA-and-Hotel-Cancellation-Prediction/README.md

 ![rf_impfeat](https://github.com/sangtvo/EDA-and-Hotel-Cancellation-Prediction/blob/main/images/rf_featimp.png?raw=true)
 * Based on this top 10 important features, it is much different compared to the logistic regression model important features.
-* The important features that should be targeted first are the types of deposit, lead time, special requests, market segment, and prior cancellations which the
+* The important features that should be targeted first are the types of deposit, lead time, special requests, market segment, and prior cancellations.

 Solution
 ---